ronaldoussoren/pyobjc/docs/api/module-objc.rst

          The value for this option is now a string instead of an integer.

-  .. attribute:: objc.options.structs_indexable
+   .. attribute:: structs_indexable

       When True (the default) PyObjC's wrappers for C structs can be indexed as if they are (writable) tuples.
 When False this isn't possible.

-     .. note:: This is primarily an experimental option, that will likely be removed in a future version.
+      .. note:: This is primarily an experimental option.

-  .. attribute:: objc.options.structs_writable
+   .. attribute:: structs_writable

       When True (the default) PyObjC's wrappers for C structs are writable, otherwise they are read-only.

      .. note:: This is an experimental option.
-I don't know yet if making structs read-only will be a better.

 Deprecated functions for changing options